thanneken/tei2edition/README.md

 - `tei2html.xsl` specifies the visualization of the hypertext edition.
 - `tei2latex.xsl` specifies the visualization of the “print” edition.
 - `tei2csv.xsl` specifies the information presented in the spreadsheet of words.
+- `tei2docx.xsl` specifies the visualization for the Microsoft Word tool.
 - `tei_tc.odd` is the more human readable file for validating the TEI encoding.
 If you add TEI elements not already included (and get a validation error) you could add them here.

 ### Output files only for visualization, not to be edited